-- Add bacon, onion, garlic powder, bay leaf, cumin, chili powder, oregano, salt, and broth.
+- Add bacon, onion, garlic powder, bay leaf, cumin, chili powder, oregano, and broth.

-- Cook on low for 6 to 8 hours or high for 3 to 4 hours, adding more liquid if necessary.
+- Cook on low for 6 to 8 hours or high for 3 to 4 hours, adding the salt in the last 30 minutes.

 Tips, Variations and Serving Suggestions for Slow Cooker Black Beans

-- I recommend testing your black beans at the 6-hour mark if you are cooking on low or at 3 hours if cooking on high.
+- I recommend testing at the 6-hour mark if you are cooking on low or at 3 hours if cooking on high.

-- These black beans freeze very well!
-I like to divide store them in 1 1/2 cup portions, which is the same as a can of black beans.
+- This recipe freezes very well!
+I like to divide store them in 1 1/2 cup portions, which is the same as most cans.
 To use, thaw overnight in the refrigerator.
 (See FAQ for more on freezing.)